Skip UCSF navigation|About accessibility UCSF University of California, San Francisco

-Pharmacists Can Clarify Medicare Part D Confusion, Expert Says
+Pharmacists can clarify Medicare Part D Confusion, expert says

 Marilyn Stebbins, PharmD, a clinical professor in the UCSF School of Pharmacy, is urging seniors to ask their pharmacists for help in clarifying new Medicare Part D drug benefit choices and in dealing with the government bureaucracy the benefit has spawned.